 Proceeds from Children’s Shine Bright Bash support its Cancer and Blood Disorders Program, including the Cancer Kids Fund.
 Children’s has the largest pediatric cancer and blood disorders program in the Upper Midwest, caring for more than 70 percent of kids diagnosed in the Twin Cities, and ranks among the top 10 programs in the U.S. in both medical and surgical cancer outcomes.
 The Cancer Kids Fund supports services and research aimed at making the journey to health a little easier for pediatric cancer and blood disorder patients and their families.

-“Thanks to the generous support from attendees and corporate sponsors, we raised more than $320,000 at this year’s Shine Bright Bash for our Cancer and Blood Disorders Program,” said Theresa Pesch, RN, Children’s Hospitals and Clinics of Minnesota Foundation president.
+“Thanks to the generous support from attendees and corporate sponsors, we raised more than $320,000 at this year’s Shine Bright Bash for our Cancer and Blood Disorders Program,” said Theresa Pesch, RN, Children’s Minnesota Foundation president.
 “The funds will impact countless kids battling cancer and allow us to advance our facilities and clinical capabilities, as well as provide support to patients and families through the Cancer Kids Fund.”

 Christine Wiegert, one of the event co-chairs, opened the program by sharing a story about her son, Michael, and his battle with cancer.
 Today, after receiving treatment at Children’s, Michael is cancer free.
 Christine and her family became involved with Children’s Cancer and Blood Disorders Program so they could give back to the program and staff that supported Michael through his battle.